textmate/php.tmbundle/Support/help.markdown

 See section 9, "Environment variables" in the [TextMate help](?environment_variables) for more information on setting environment variables.

+## PHP Manual Location

+If you don't have a persistent internet connection (or you just want a quicker response), you can store a local copy of the PHP manual for documentation lookups.
+You need to download and extract a copy of the “Many HTML files” manual package in your language from [the PHP website](http://www.php.net/download-docs.php).
+Then set an environment variable `PHP_MANUAL_LOCATION` to the full path of the extracted files, and your local copy will be used instead of routing to the PHP website.

 ## Adding PHP Error Linkbacks

 Using the snippet `phperr⇥` you can add some JavaScript to your HTML templates which will scan the page for PHP errors and add links to open the relevant file and line in TextMate.
 If you already have a project open with a folder reference which includes the file, then TextMate will open the file as a tab in that project.

+## Miscellaneous

+You may find it preferable to add ‘`$`’ to the list of word characters recognised by TextMate.
+To do this, open the TextMate → Preferences… → Text Editing dialog and type a single ‘`$`’ character in the “Word Characters” text field.
+With this change, moving by a word with ⌥← and ⌥→ will jump over PHP variables instead of stopping at the ‘`$`’ symbol.